-The Olympic Games have not been spared these unfortunate events, some of the games involves a lot of risks and eventually once in a while these risks become a reality and life is lost despite all the precautions taken.
-There have been cases of athletes dying in the course of the games.
+Deaths have been part of sports for a long time.
+The rigorous routines that athletes go through all their lives just to gain fitness do not insulate them from death.
+The Olympic Games have not been spared these unfortunate events.
+Some of the games involve a lot of risks; once in a while, these risks become a reality, and life is lost despite all the precautions taken.

-Causes of Athlete Deaths
+Causes Of Athlete Deaths

 Another probable cause of sudden death is the use of performance enhancement drugs, and these supplements are banned for a reason because they interfere with the normal metabolism of the body.
 Some of these drugs can lead to heart failure when the athlete is pushed to the limits and may cause death or permanent damage to vital organs of the body.